 The S20 is currently sold for less than half the price of an approach S60.

-- A singular focus on golf versus a wider range of exercise and sports capabilities
+- A singular focus on golf versus a broader range of exercise and sports capabilities

 - Lower price versus higher price